 Combine a love for nature with cutting-edge research to create a sustainable future for our planet in this innovative environmental science degree.

 The practice of environmental science demands that students be well-rounded specialists.
 To accomplish this, each student is required to complete an environmental science concentration in one of the following areas: digital imaging, environmental biology, environmental economics, environmental public policy, mathematics and statistics, or remote sensing.
 Students also may develop a self-designed concentration in an area of personal interest, subject to approval from an environmental science review committee.
 RIT’s stature as a top technical university gives our students a significant advantage as technology revolutionizes the way environmental data are collected and analyzed.

 Students have access to ten student/faculty research laboratories and a Greenhouse and plant tissue culture facility.
 Students are also equipped with GIS Software (ArcGIS & IDRISI, access to ENVI and ERDAS), Garmin and Trimble GPS receivers, soil sampling equipment, soil analysis equipment, water sampling devices, multimeters, individual probes for water quality analysis, LiCor light meter with 2 pi and 4 pi sensors, Hach LDO oxygen meters, ponar dredges, plankton samplers, macroinvertebrate nets/samplers, and a library of field reference texts.
 The Environmental Science program also runs and maintains an on-campus bird banding facility (RITBO).

-Bausch Health Companies, Dow, Microworks POS Solutions, Pacific Northwest National Laboratory, Rochester Museum & Science Center, Rocky Mountain Youth Corps, The Seneca Nation of Indians, U.S. Army Corps of Engineers, Veterinary Specialists & Emergency Services
+Contech Engineered Solutions; Bausch Health Companies; Dow; Pacific Northwest National Laboratory; Rochester Museum & Science Center; The Seneca Nation of Indians; U.S. Army Corps of Engineers; Veterinary Specialists & Emergency Services

 |Outcome||% of Students|